Last Updated on August 17, 2023 by Tina Liu

 What Are the Benefits of Algae Oil?

-Algae oil is plant-based and the best way for vegetarians and vegans to get the important omega-3 fatty acids.
+Algae oil is plant-based and the best supplement for vegetarians and vegans to get the important omega-3 fatty acids.
 In addition, it is sustainable and has the advantage that there is no risk of pollution from the sea.

 Studies show that the effectiveness of algae oil is the same as the omega-3 fatty acids in cold water fish.
 Research also found that supplementing with DHA from algae oil can lower blood lipid levels in people without heart disease.